ekilie/.github/profile/README.md

-# Ekilie
+# ekilie

-Ekilie builds simple and efficient software focused on performance, clean architecture, and real world usability.
+ekilie builds simple and efficient software focused on performance, clean architecture, and real world usability.

 We work on open source tools, libraries, and products that solve practical problems.